Falcon - Wannanup

 Educational outcomes in Falcon - Wannanup fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 15.1%, significantly lower than the Australian average of 30.4%.
+The area has university qualification rates of 15.1%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.1%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.9%).
-Vocational credentials are prominent, with 43.7% of residents aged 15+ holding them, including advanced diplomas (11.4%) and certificates (32.3%).
+Bachelor degrees are the most common at 11.1%, followed by graduate diplomas (2.1%) and postgraduate qualifications (1.9%).
+Trade and technical skills are prominent, with 43.7% of residents aged 15+ holding vocational credentials - advanced diplomas (11.4%) and certificates (32.3%).

-A total of 24.2% of the population is actively pursuing formal education, comprising 8.8% in primary, 7.2% in secondary, and 2.9% in tertiary education.
-Falcon Primary School serves the local area with an enrollment of 540 students.
-The school, located in Falcon - Wannanup, has typical Australian school conditions (ICSEA: 996) and offers balanced educational opportunities.
-It focuses exclusively on primary education, with secondary options available in nearby areas.
-Local school capacity is limited at 4.9 places per 100 residents compared to the regional average of 15.3, resulting in many families traveling for schooling.
+A substantial 24.2% of the population is actively pursuing formal education, including 8.8% in primary, 7.2% in secondary, and 2.9% in tertiary education.
+Falcon Primary School serves the local area with an enrollment of 540 students as of a recent report.
+The school focuses exclusively on primary education, with secondary options available nearby.
+The area has limited local school capacity (4.9 places per 100 residents compared to the regional average of 15.3), leading many families to travel for schooling.

 Frequently Asked Questions - Education